Worried that you can’t learn an American English accent?

-Have you seen a movie where they play the part of an American, but you know they aren’t?
-How do they speak the American accent so well?
+Think of your favorite actor, for example.
+Have you seen a movie where they played the part of an American, but you know they aren’t?

 But first, an important distinction:

 Before we explore the features of American accents, it’s important to understand that accent and pronunciation aren’t the same.